libertyequalitydata/Data-Model-GraphQL/ecommerce_profile/README.md

 #### Ecommerce Profile Queries and Responses

+The ecommerce profiles are: generic profile + segment

 Here, the generic ecommerce profile is queried from the GraphQL model.

 #### Ecommerce Generic Profile Query